 Anglo-Saxons at Sources of Russian Power

-The abundance of place names of Anglo-Saxon origin on the territory of Russia is a big enigma since no obvious traces of the Anglo-Saxons in any of the regions of the country have hitherto been attested by historical documents.
+The abundance of place names of Anglo-Saxon origin on the territory of Russia is a big enigma since no obvious traces of the Anglo-Saxons in any of the regions have hitherto been attested by historical documents.
 However, the evidence of place names can be quite plausible, if we treat them without prejudice.
-This happens, in particular, in those cases when they are composed of semantically related parts with good phonetic correspondence to Old English words.
-For example, in Russia, there are seven settlements having the name Bibirevo, which has no convincing decoding in either Slavic, Finno-Ugric, or Turkic languages.
+This happens when they are composed of semantically related parts with good phonetic correspondence to Old English words.
+For example, in Russia, seven settlements have the name Bibirevo, which has no convincing decoding in Slavic, Finno-Ugric, or Turkic languages.
 In Old English, you can find two words that are close in meaning, the addition of which is well suited for toponymy – OE. by: "group of houses" in names of settlements (HOLTHAUSEN F. 1974: 39) and by:re "barn", "hut", "cabin" (ibid: 40).
 In other cases, the decoding of play names can well correspond to natural conditions and/or historical information.
 Both are well answered by decoding the name of the village Dydyldino, as part of the urban settlement Vidnoye in the Leninsky district of the Moscow Region using OE dead "dead", ielde "people".
-The meaning of the name "dead people" is in good agreement with the existence there of a place of burial of people from ancient times.
-Near the village, there are burial mounds of presumably Old Russian time.
-In the scribe books from 1627 in the village, there was a church in the name of Elijah the Prophet which decay was noted already at that time.
+The meaning of the name "dead people" is in good agreement with the existence of a place of burial of people from ancient times.
+Near the village, there are burial mounds of presumably Old Russian times.
+In the scribe books from 1627, there was a church in the name of Elijah the Prophet which decay was noted already at that time.
 According to legend, at the beginning of the XV century, a female monastery was founded here by the wife of Prince Dmitry Donskoy.
-At the church there is the Dydyldin cemetery currently known in Moscow, about which the following information was found:
+At the church, there is the Dydyldin cemetery currently known in Moscow, about which the following information was found:

-Even at the time of the founder of the monastery, the Cathedral Ascension Church became the last resting place for female persons from the reigning family.
-In the cathedral were the graves of the Grand Duchesses, the wives of Tsar Ivan the Terrible, beginning from Anastasia Romanovna and ending with Maria Fedorovna – the mother of Tsarevich Dmitry, who was killed in the town of Uglich.
-Here were the tombs of the queens, the wives of the kings from the house of the Romanovs.
+Even in the time of the monastery founder, the Cathedral Ascension Church became the last resting place for female persons from the reigning family.
+In the cathedral were the graves of the Grand Duchesses, the wives of Tsar Ivan the Terrible, beginning with Anastasia Romanovna and ending with Maria Fedorovna – the mother of Tsarevich Dmitry, who was killed in the town of Uglich.
+Here were the tombs of the queens, and the wives of the kings from the house of the Romanovs.
 The last burial is dated 1731.
 Then, niece of Peter the Great (daughter of the half-brother of Tsar Ivan Alekseevich) Praskovya Ivanovna was buried in it (Historical reference on the Official website of the administration of the urban settlement Vidnoye of the Leninsky municipal district)

-The Anglo-Saxon origin of many place names in Eastern Europe is very transparent for people who speak English, but they are scattered over a large area and therefore a considerable number of them remain outside the scope of attention.
+The Anglo-Saxon origin of many place names in Eastern Europe is very transparent for people who speak English but are scattered over a large area therefore many remain outside the scope of attention.
 When put together, they give the impression: Berkovo, Burgovo, Wolfa, Goldino, Lindino, Fastov, Firstovo, Fishovo, and many others are less obvious.
 The highest density of Anglo-Saxon place names is observed on the territory of the former Vladimir-Suzdal principality and especially around Moscow (Ancient Anglo-Saxon Place Names in Continental Europe).
 From days of yore these places were inhabited by Finno-Ugric tribes, and the Slavs advanced here only at the end of the first millennium AD, but a hundred years later there arose the Rostov-Suzdal principality, which quickly seized the lead from Kyiv.
 The role of this principality in the history of the state creation of Russia is estimated very highly:

 However, Russian historians, in particular, V.O.
-Klyuchevsky do not see a clear answer to the question on what ground has grown the new Upper Volga Rus (KLUCHEVSKIY V.O.
+Klyuchevsky do not see a clear answer to the question of what ground has grown the new Upper Volga Rus (KLUCHEVSKIY V.O.
 1956: 272).
-If we agree that the most ancient cities of this region were founded by the Anglo-Saxons, we must think that they laid the foundations of statehood here, uniting under their domination disparate native tribes, although during the heyday of the Vladimir-Suzdal principality they should have been completely assimilated by the local population, obviously, more numerous.
-To deal with this issue, it is first necessary to find out how the Anglo-Saxons, or rather their ancestors, could get to Central Russia.
+If we agree that the Anglo-Saxons founded the most ancient cities of this region, we must think that they laid the foundations of statehood here.
+They united under their domination of disparate native tribes, during the heyday of the Vladimir-Suzdal principality, they should have been completely assimilated by the local population, obviously, more numerous.

 The ancestral home of the Anglo-Saxons, defined by the the graphic-analytical method, was located in one of the ethno-producing areas of the Dnieper Basin, namely between the Teterev, Pripyat, and Sluch Rivers.
-In the process of the disintegration of the Proto-Germanic language, the initial English and Saxon dialects began to form there.
-Other Germanic peoples had their settlements nearby along the Pripyat River.
+During the disintegration of the Proto-Germanic language, the initial English and Saxon dialects began to form there.
+Other Germanic peoples had their dwelling sites nearby along the Pripyat River.
 And in the basin of the left tributaries of the Dnieper lived differently Iranian tribes.
 It was four thousand years ago.

 At left: The territory of the Germanic languages in II BC.

-From their ancestral home, the Anglo-Saxons spread in different directions both along the banks of the Dnieper and to the west and east of them.
+From their ancestral home, the Anglo-Saxons spread in different directions along the banks of the Dnieper and to the west and east.
 According to toponymy, a part of the Anglo-Saxons, crossing the Dnieper, settled along the banks of its left tributaries Sozh and Desna, displacing the Iranians who lived there before.

 These newcomers can be associated with the emergence of the Sosnitsky variant of Trzciniec culture, common to all Germanic tribes.
-At about the same time, the neighboring Upper Volga region was inhabited by tribes of the Reticulated Ware which basis on Gorodets and Diakovo cultures developed from the VII century BC till V century AD.
-Their creators were considered to be Finno-Ugric tribes of Ves', Merya, Muroma, Meshchera, and Mordvins (AVDUSIN D.A.
+At about the same time, the neighboring Upper Volga region was inhabited by tribes of the Reticulated Ware culture developed on Gorodets and Diakovo cultures from the VII century BC till the V century AD.
+Their creators were considered to be the Finno-Ugric tribes of Ves', Merya, Muroma, Meshchera, and Mordvins (AVDUSIN D.A.
 1977: 152-153).

 From the area of the Sosnitsia culture, the Anglo-Saxons advanced southeastward and, approximately along the current Kharkiv-Rostov highway, entered the territory of the Donbas.
 There were rich deposits of copper ore in the vicinity of the city of Stakhanov developed since the Bronze Age.
 Taking control of the mining and processing of copper, the Anglo-Saxons achieved economic superiority and, accordingly, political dominance in the Northern Azov Sea.
 They headed a tribal alliance, known in history under the name Alans (in details see Alans – Angles – Saxons).

 During the Great Migration of Nations, the Anglo-Saxons, fleeing the Hun invasion, migrated in search of free land for settlement.
 Some of them left together with other Germanic tribes for Western Europe, while the other part migrated towards the Upper Volga region, as evidenced by the place names of Central Russia, deciphered by the Old English language.
-Moving along the Oka River, the Anglo-Saxons were looking for convenient places and based there their fortified settlements, which eventually grew in large cities of their time, such as Ryazan and Murom.
+Fleeing from the Huns, the Anglo-Saxons moved along the Oka River and looked for free places to settle.
+In suitable locations, they built fortified points, which grew into large cities of their time, such as Ryazan and Murom.
 During long stays, the nearest terrain was recognized.
 Thus, half-open spaces were discovered in the Moscow Region and in Zalesye ("behind the forest"), suitable for agriculture.
 The Anglo-Saxons, who have long since mastered farming in their former habitats in the Forest-Steppe, have found the habitual landscape and settled these regions, establishing xenocracy over the local Finnish population.
 Place names of the alleged Anglo-Saxon origin throughout Russia were found more than a hundred and fifty.
 Some of them may be random coincidences but in some cases, this probability can be negligible if the interpretation is confirmed by the features of the terrain or the semantic connection between the constituent parts of the name.
 In addition, the concentration of place names in a certain territory or their location in the form of a chain can say that at least some of them are decoded correctly.
 Among the most common names are: Markovo (97 settlements), Levkovo (25), Churilovo (24), Ryazanovo (22), Fatyanovo (18), Boldino (11), Burkovo (10).
 Their exact location is on the map Google, here only alleged decoding of the names are given.

 Levkovo, Levkivka, Levkiv a.o. – OE. lēf «weak», cofa «hut, cabin».

-Churilovo – there was not found any reliable interpretation of the toponym in Russian, allegedly originating out of the name Churilo, which itself has no explanation.
+Churilovo – there was nothing found for reliable interpretation of the toponym in Russian, allegedly originating out of the name Churilo, which has no explanation.
 The high prevalence of the place name suggests that it should be based on a commonly used word and such is proposed by OE.ceorl "a man, peasant, husband", which corresponds with Eng. churl.
-Phonetic correspondence of Russian and English words is good (alternating kč).
+Phonetic correspondence of Russian and English words is good (alternating k – č).
 We find the same alternation in the names of Chertanovo, Chertkovo, originating from the OE ceart "a wasteland, uncultivated public land" (on the contrary, the names of Kartmazovo, Kartino, etc. of the same origin kept k).
-Frequent use of the name of Churilovo and its derivatives may indicate that it was common for names of rural settlements assigned them by earls.
+Frequent use of the name of Churilovo and its derivatives may indicate that it was common for names of rural dwelling sites assigned them by earls.

 Ryazanovo – the name can be used partially by migrants from the Ryazan Region, and the name Ryazan itself may have a Slavic origin, although there is no complete certainty about it.
 You can keep in mind the OE rāsian "to explore, investigate", which could be used during relocating people when one has to find a suitable place to stay.